cldwalker/bb-clis/README.md

 ## Development

 Code is organized as follows:
-* `src/cldwalker/bb-clis/babashka/` - Namespaces that only run within babashka
+* `src/cldwalker/bb-clis/babashka/` - Namespaces that only run within babashka clis and tasks
-* `src/cldwalker/bb-clis/util/` - Namespaces that are useful to any clojure or bb clis
+* `src/cldwalker/bb-clis/util/` - Namespaces that are useful to any clojure or bb program, not just clis.

 ## License
 See LICENSE.md